ngraveio/ur-registry/ur-packages/sign-request-response/README.md

 // get the native transaction
 const nativeTx = 'thisIsAMockTransaction'

 // Create the CryptoSignRequest object.
-The CryptoCoinIdentity identifies this signRequest as a Stellar sign request. const xrpSignRequest = new CryptoSignRequest({
+The CoinIdentity identifies this signRequest as a Stellar sign request. const xrpSignRequest = new CryptoSignRequest({
-  coinId: new CryptoCoinIdentity(EllipticCurve.Ed25519, 148),
+  coinId: new CoinIdentity(EllipticCurve.Ed25519, 148),
   derivationPath: "m/44'/148'/0'",
   signData: Buffer.from(nativeTx, 'hex'),
 })